near/nearcore/docs/practices/style.md

 to a topic can be grouped together.
 This grouping can later be used for customizing which events to output.

-**Rationale**: This makes the events structured – one of the major value add propositions of the tracing ecosystem.
+**Rationale:** This makes the events structured – one of the major value add propositions of the tracing ecosystem.
 Structured events allow for immediately actionable data without additional post-processing, especially when using some of the more advanced tracing subscribers.
 Of particular interest would be those